iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week5.rst

 creating charts
 -----------------

-In addition to performing calclulations, we can also create charts and figures using Excel.
+In addition to performing calculations, we can also create charts and figures using Excel.
 In this part of the practical, we will see how we can create histograms, bar charts, and line charts.

 histograms